machin3boy/Lachesis/PyLachesis/README.md

 - `block` tracks the last frame for which an Atropos root has not yet been elected.
 - `frame_to_decide` tracks the last frame for which an Atropos root has not yet been elected as well.
 - `request_queue` is a deque containing requests from other validators to return back Events with corresponding UUIDs that they have not yet processed in the global DAG.
-- `process_queue` is dictionary of uuid:Event key-value pairs of Events that the validator is yet to process and add to its DAG and track consensus with
+- `process_queue` is a dictionary of uuid:Event key-value pairs of Events that the validator is yet to process and add to its DAG.
 - `maximum_frame` is a variable which tracks the highest frame of any validator's Events in the DAG visible to the associated validator.
 - `minimum_frame` is a variable which tracks the lowest maximum frame of any validator's Events in the DAG visible to the associated validator.
 - `leaves` tracks the leaves of the DAG - that is, those Events that are not the parents of any other event in the DAG.
 This is to facilitate returning the subgraph of Events unknown to another validator more efficiently by iterating towards the direct parents from the leaves to determine which Events to return.